vueuse/vueuse/packages/core/useFetch/index.md

 ```

 The `afterFetch` option can intercept the response data before it is updated.

-**Warning**: if you have configured `responseHandler` option, this callback will not be called, you will need to include
-the logic inside `responseHandler`.

 ```ts
 const { data } = useFetch(url, {